-The Department of Mechanical Engineering at the University of Kentucky (http://www.engr.uky.edu/me/) seeks candidates for a tenure-track faculty position at the assistant professor level in the area of aerospace engineering.
-Exceptional candidates at the associate professor level or higher will also be considered.
-This faculty search is focused on identifying highly qualified candidates with demonstrated expertise in aerospace engineering, which may include but is not limited to: new concepts for aerospace vehicles and systems; multi-objective optimization; power and propulsion; meta-materials; aeroelasticity; structural dynamics; and autonomy and robotics.
-A candidate’s research focus should have a strong aerospace application and candidates must have a PhD or equivalent degree in Aerospace Engineering, Mechanical Engineering, or a related discipline.
-The successful candidate will possess a strong record of research accomplishments and the capability to develop an active and nationally recognized research program.
-This faculty search supports the Mechanical Engineering Department’s plans to develop undergraduate and graduate degree programs in aerospace engineering.
-The Department anticipates continued hiring in the aerospace engineering over the next few years.
+The Department of Mechanical Engineering at the University of Kentucky (http://www.engr.uky.edu/me/http://www.engr.uky.edu/me/) seeks candidates for a tenure-track faculty position at the assistant professor level in the area of aerospace engineering.
+Candidates at the associate professor level or higher will also be considered.
+This faculty search is focused on identifying qualified candidates with expertise in space systems and applications.
+Preferred areas of interest are: spacecraft related autonomy robotics and controls; in-space assembly and manufacturing; multi-objective optimization and new concepts for space vehicle and system design; spacecraft launch, maneuvering, entry, descent and landing; and hypersonics.
+Additional consideration will also be given to candidates with expertise that enhances existing department strengths.
+In all cases, the candidate’s research focus should have a strong aerospace application and candidates must have a PhD or equivalent degree in

-Mechanical Engineering is the largest department in the College of Engineering with 35 tenured and tenure-track faculty members, over 1,000 undergraduate students, and over 120 graduate students.
+The mechanical and aerospace engineering degree programs are housed in the largest department in the College of Engineering with 34 tenured and tenure-track faculty members, over 1,000 undergraduate students, and over 120 graduate students.
 The College has state-of-the-art computational facilities, research labs, and classrooms.
-The Department’s faculty is engaged in federally funded research projects from agencies such as NSF, NIH, NASA, DOE, DOD, DARPA, NIST, and USDA.
-In addition, the department houses the NASA Kentucky Space Grant and EPSCoR programs and has research centers and consortiums that collaborate extensively with industry.
-The Department’s externally funded research currently averages over $8M/year in new awards.
+The Department is engaged in federally funded research projects from agencies such as NSF, NIH, NASA, DOE, DOD, DARPA, NIST, and USDA.
+In addition, the Department houses the NASA Kentucky Space Grant and EPSCoR programs, has a membership in the University Consortium for Applied Hypersonics and has research centers and consortiums that collaborate extensively with industry.
+The Department’s externally funded research currently averages over $11M/year in new awards.

-This faculty search is part of the Department’s strategic hiring plan, which is adding new tenure-track faculty positions in the areas of aerospace engineering; autonomy, robotics, and controls; bioengineering; energy; and manufacturing.
-This search is targeted at faculty candidates with research expertise in aerospace engineering; however, candidates that can bridge multiple focus areas are encouraged to apply.
+This faculty search is part of the Department’s strategic plan, which includes expanding aerospace research and education, including the new aerospace BS, MS and PhD degree programs.
+The Department’s other strategic focus areas include autonomy, robotics, and controls; bioengineering; energy; and manufacturing.
+This search is targeted at faculty candidates with research expertise in aerospace engineering; however, candidates that can bridge multiple focus areas are strongly encouraged to apply.
 Candidates must have a strong record of academic scholarship and high potential for excellence in building an externally funded research program, conducting high-impact research, advising graduate students, teaching undergraduate and graduate courses, and providing service to the Department, professional organizations, and the community.